thomassuedbroecker/absolute-beginner-node-red-flow/documentation/steps/2-get-data.md.md

 # Get data entries

-Now we will just load all existing data entries from our Cloudant database, with a simple configuration.
+Now we will load all existing data entries from our Cloudant database.
+We will use a simple configuration.

 ### Step 1: Add a `inject node`, `cloudant in` and a `debug node` to the flow